 Veils Made Modern

 If there’s a bridal accessory that’s remained untouched over decades, it’s the veil.
 But bridal designers are seeing this traditional accessory — rooted in ancient Rome — become more of an add-on than a part of the look.
 This is why veils are becoming shorter, with designers like Wiederhoeft, Cinq, and Honor featuring versions that only reach the bride’s neck or waist, resulting in an avant garde look.
-For a dramatic approach, designers are also going for custom embroidery — see: Hailey Bieber’s Off White wedding gown — and making colorful veils.
+For a dramatic approach, designers are also going for cascade-like lace veils.

 The spring 2023 ready-to-wear runways saw minimal trains become one of the season’s top trends.
 And bridal fashion, which has long exhibited flamboyant trains, is following suit.
 Whether it’s scarves that doubled as a train or sleek cuts of fabric that don’t touch the floor, wedding style is saying goodbye to the once-dramatic detail, as evidenced by designers like Markarian, Cinq, and Dana Harel.
 Even when the trains were long, designers like Nadia Manjarrez kept the fabric light enough for them to appear as if they floated away from the bride’s body.

 This particular decade is not necessarily remembered fondly in terms of bridal fashion.
 It was all about lace necklines, puffed sleeves, iridescent fabrics, and lots of tulle.
 While it’s now back in wedding style, it’s more subdued than you remember.
-Think: lace turtleneck gowns that include cut-outs, like the ones exhibited at Galia Lahav, as well as bold shoulders that hold back on volume, which were seen at Justin Alexander.
+Think: lace turtleneck gowns that include cut-outs, like the ones exhibited at Galia Lahav, as well as bold shoulders that don't hold back on volume, which were seen at Justin Alexander and Rime Adoraky.